 Photo Information

-This one’s super obvious, but if you haven’t taken the time to prepare you will regret it.
-Obviously, we’re talking about making the perfect road trip playlist: peppering your favourite rap and dance tracks with the occasional throwback 90s jam and classic rock in that perfect balance of actually cool music.
+This one’s super obvious, but if you haven’t taken the time to prepare, you will regret it.
+Obviously, we’re talking about making the perfect road trip playlist for carpool karaoke.
 The easiest way to do this is a collaborative playlist your car buddies can add to, to take the pressure off yourself (since you have so much other planning to do).
-Bring an SLR and film and capture yourself some analog memories.
+Bring an SLR film camera and capture some analog memories.

 • Go off the grid but be comfy